The 16th annual Lancaster Linguistics and English Language Postgraduate Conference will be held on

-Abstracts should be submitted through the designated website.
-All submissions should include a title, a full abstract, and a shortened summary of the abstract.
-The summary is a more concise statement of what will be learned in the presentation.
-Summaries will be used in the program book to describe each individual presentation.
+Abstracts should be submitted through the designated form.
+All submissions should include a title and a full abstract.
 Please note the following word limits for submissions:

 Title: 20 Words

 Evaluation of Proposals